batradev/yulia-batrakova-mnema/README.md

 As a user, I want to input words that I want to learn and generate translations, mnemonic descriptions and images for them.

 As a user, I want to review the table with generated words, translations, and mnemonic descriptions.
-If I am not satisfied with a description, I can click a button to regenerate it.
-Once all descriptions are satisfactory, I can click "Create Images."

 As a user, I can view the generated images and descriptions, and then download an Anki word list to continue learning offline.